helpscout/beacon-android-sdk-sample/README.md

 mechanism.
 Instead of being opinionated about it, we prefer to give you the option to use whatever mechanism works best for you.

-There's also a demo project that [shows how to build your own](https://github.com/helpscout/beacon-android-sdk-sample/tree/master/sample-core) User Interface
+The sample-core project [shows how to build your own](https://github.com/helpscout/beacon-android-sdk-sample/tree/master/sample-core) User Interface